-Today I want to talk a bit more about our next roleplaying game, which for now we're calling Shattered Dominion.
-(I'm not entirely happy with the name and it may change later.)
+Today I want to talk a bit more about our next roleplaying game, which we're calling Age of Ambition.
 A couple weeks ago I made a post about its design goals, but today I want to talk about how I'm re-examining the game's core mechanic and some of the changes that I am considering.

 All of our existing Saga Machine games use a standard deck of poker cards as their randomizer.
 In play, a player can either play a card from their hand, or flip a card off the top of the deck.
 Cards in hand are a limited resource, so while they may be less risky, they're also best held for particularly important moments.

 In our system aces are low, and they combine with the numbered cards to produce a linear distribution of numbers between 1 and 10.
 Jokers are critical failures, but they have the added benefit of allowing a player to refill their hand when they come out.

 The mechanics I've mentioned so far are unlikely to change in Age of Ambition.
 They work well and I am happy with them.
 What I am considering changing is how face cards work.

 In the past, when a face card comes out, it provides a small bonus and then you flip the next card off the top of the deck, adding the values together.
 I'm going to call this the Adder mechanic.
 Jacks, queens and kings are worth +1, +2 and +3, respectively.
 For example, if you played a queen and then flipped a 6 off the top of the deck, the resulting value would be 8.

 I find this mechanic interesting, but I've also seen it trip up new players, particularly when combined with trump suits (see Boons and Banes below).
 It also results in one more modifier to add.